Efficient electronic cooling above 2 K by niobium-based superconducting tunnel junctions: Electrothermal performance

-The refrigerator was simulated with a finite element method to estimate the temperature at the cooler junctions and the corresponding cooling power density (see supplementary section~S6).
-We assumed normal state Al in calculating the thermal conductivity and electron-phonon coupling.
-The simulations show that the temperature across the 20~nm thick Al film is uniform up to 1.5\%.
+The refrigerator was simulated with a finite-element method to estimate the temperature at the cooler junctions and the corresponding cooling power density (see Sec.
+S5 within the Supplemental Material~\cite{supplementary}).
+We assumed normal-state Al in calculating the thermal conductivity and electron-phonon coupling \cite{Santhanam1984InelasticFilms}.
+The simulations show that the temperature across the 20-nm-thick Al film is uniform up to 1.5\%.
 The estimated cooling power density is in the order of $p\sim$~mW/mm$^2$.
-In comparison, in Ref.~\cite{Quaranta2011CoolingNanorefrigerators} the authors report $p=65$~$\mu$W/mm$^2$ in a V-based refrigerator operating at 1~K and in Ref.~\cite{Nguyen2013TrappingCooler} the reported estimate for an Al-based refrigerator operating at 0.3~K is $p=0.7$~$\mu$W/mm$^2$.
-The cooling power of superconducting tunnel junction refrigerator scales both as a function of temperature and the energy gap.
+In comparison, in Ref.~\cite{Quaranta2011CoolingNanorefrigerators} the authors report $p=65$~µW/mm$^2$ in a V-based refrigerator operating at 1~K and in Ref.~\cite{Nguyen2013TrappingCooler} the reported estimate for an Al-based refrigerator operating at 0.3~K is $p=0.7$~µW/mm$^2$.
+Remarkably, we reach cooling power similar to that of a thermionic refrigerator based on asymmetric double-barrier semiconductor heterostructures operating at room temperature \cite{Yangui2019CoolingHetero}.

+Cooling power of superconducting tunnel-junction refrigerator scales both as a function of temperature and the superconductor energy gap.
 In the optimal case, the gap is matched for the operating temperature ($\Delta\propto T$), which results in cooling power density $\propto T^2$~\cite{Mykkanen2020ThermionicBlocking,Kemppinen2021CascadedLimits}.
-An approximative comparison for the technical performance of different of cooler junctions operating at different temperatures can thus be obtained by comparing the values of $p/T^2$ for each case, which yields about 8~$\mu$W/mm$^2$K$^2$, 65~$\mu$W/mm$^2$K$^2$, and 280~$\mu$W/mm$^2$K$^2$ for the above-mentioned Al- and V-based devices, and our refrigerator operating at 2.4~K, respectively.
+An approximative comparison for the technical performance of different of cooler junctions operating at different temperatures can thus be obtained by comparing the values of $p/T^2$ for each case, which yields about 8~µW/mm$^2$K$^2$, 65~µW/mm$^2$K$^2$, and 280~µW/mm$^2$K$^2$ for the above-mentioned Al- and V-based devices, and our refrigerator operating at 2.4~K, respectively.
 This indicates that our cooler is efficient compared to other electronic refrigerators even if the larger temperature and superconducting gap are taken into account.
-This is also an indication of high-quality junctions in terms of transparency and leakage current, achieved with our foundry compatible Nb-based fabrication process.
+This is also an indication of high-quality junctions in terms of transparency and leakage current, achieved with our foundry-compatible Nb-based fabrication process.